7 Best Stock Market Simulators

 The platform offers both a free account and a premium option.
 However, the free account doesn’t include the portfolio simulator.

-A premium account costs $9.90 per month or $89 per year.
+A premium account costs as low as $6.99 per month if you pay annually.
 To use this simulator, you must open an account and link it to your investment portfolio.
+Think of Ziggma as sort of the Empower of investing.

 The simulator helps you see the potential impacts of your investment choices.
 It also has a backtesting feature that lets you create “what if I had” scenarios.